 First of all, you must check the components of your watches and place your magnetic bracelets at a safe distance.
-Another device which you definitely should put your magnets away from is the pacemaker or heart defibrillator.
+Another device that you definitely should put your magnets away from is the pacemaker or heart defibrillator.
 This device implanted in the chest or abdomen controls the heart’s abnormal rhythm.

 It uses electric impulses to regulate the heartbeat.
 The static magnetic field caused by magnetic bracelets can interfere with the functions of the device and, thus, adversely affect the person relying on it.
 Remember that safety is always paramount.

 To be on the safe side, make sure your devices are immune to magnets and your magnetic bracelets do not come in close contact with your gadgets.

 Worry not, most electronic gadgets nowadays are safe-proof of magnets.

 IS RADIATION From Your Cell Phone Making You Sick?
 Our health and lives are at stake, and that isn’t overstating the case. ~ AND HOW TO AVOID THEM .

 The Biggest 4 Medical Condition generated by Electromagnetic Radiation

 IS RADIATION From Your Cell Phone Making You Sick?
 Our health and lives are at stake, and that isn’t overstating the case.